 Many adults remember the feeling of exhilaration and freedom that comes from learning how to ride a bike.
 Over the years, those feelings likely subsided as cars become the preferred mode of transportation.
 However, some continue to ride for pleasure while others may pick it up again as they teach their own children how to ride.

-The older and wiser parent cyclist will be more aware of the potential for injury or accidents, and ideally they should pass that experience and knowledge along to their kids.
-Even if children are just riding around the neighborhood, it is important to parents and children on bicycles to follow these safety measures.
+The older and wiser parent cyclist will be more aware of the potential for injury or accidents, and ideally, they should pass that experience and knowledge along to their kids.
+Even if children are just riding around the neighborhood, it is important for parents and children on bicycles to follow these safety measures.

 Teach them to use their helmeted head

 Teach the young riders various strategies to avoid accidents.
 These include:

 - Follow the rules of the road: Obey street signs if you are riding on the street and use the bike lane when one is available.
 Children are allowed on sidewalks if they ride slowly, but they always need to be mindful of corners, alleys and driveways.